Root Film: Gameplay

 The game plays as a murder mystery visual novel; much of the game is spent reading text to advance the story.
 The core gameplay involves investigating locations by selecting them on a map, to advance the story.
 In many locations the player can investigate specific sections-these are either areas of the scene they can investigate or characters present in the scene they can talk to.

 Yagumo and Riho both have an "Synesthesia" ability that lets them sense when statements and claims are important (during certain gameplay sections this is replaced with the similarly functioning "Magari Memo" ability).
 The player must press a button to memorize the clue when prompted.

-Max Mode" occurs when the Yagumo or Riho interrogates a suspect.
+"Max Mode" occurs when Yagumo or Riho interrogates a suspect.
 During these sections, the player must select the correct clues when prompted.
 The goal is to fill the "true revealed" gauge, by presenting the correct clues, and to avoid filling the "unresolved" gauge, by presenting the wrong evidence.
 "Max Mode" is presented in a verbal debate "fighting style", with more dynamic sprites for both Yagumo/Riho and the suspect then the rest of the game, in a style somewhat similar to Ace Attorney.